Clean Bible jokes, puns, and trivia

 - Answer: Moses, because he broke all 10 commandments at once.

 - Question: Which area of the Promised Land was especially

-- Answer: The area around the Jordan where the banks kept overflowing.
+- Answer: The area near the Jordan River where the banks kept overflowing.

 - Question: Who was the first person to download something from a cloud to two tablets?